 If the portfolio contains patient identifiers, please contact the Equivalence Administrator immediately and we will request the applicant to remove them and resubmit the portfolio before the assessment can continue.
-Although this is considered a serious error, at this point you should not award an outcome 3.
+This is considered a serious error, at this point you will be awarded an outcome 2.